exercism/julia/exercises/concept/high-score/.docs/instructions.md

 - The first argument is the dictionary of scores.
 - The second argument is the name of a player as a string.
 - The third argument is the score as an integer.
-  The argument is optional, when no value is given, the score should be set to 0.
+  This argument is optional, when no value is given, the score should be set to 0.

 ```julia
 julia> scores = Dict{String, Int}()